Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 The historical function visualizes data from the W5e5 dataset, which is an observational dataset giving highly accurate past climatic data information.
 Similar to the proj function the hist function allows the user to look at trends as well as agroclimatic indicators.

-`proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, prov.country, duration, consecutive)`
+`hist(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, prov.country, duration, consecutive)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot